Barney Greenway

-Career
+According to Graham Hartmann of Loudwire, "Greenway’s primordial swamp-thing barking is one of extreme metal’s most distinct and imposing voices."

+Musical career

 Greenway was initially the vocalist of death metal band Benediction from 1989 until he joined Napalm Death the following year, replacing the band's previous vocalist Lee Dorrian, who later founded doom metal band Cathedral.
 Prior to joining Napalm Death, Greenway had worked as an engineer within the motor industry in Birmingham.

-Greenway's first album with Napalm Death, Harmony Corruption represented a shift in the band's musical style, incorporating a more death metal-oriented sound.
-The albums that followed this, including Utopia Banished, Fear, Emptiness, Despair and Diatribes saw the band delve further into the aforementioned style whilst also incorporating elements of groove metal.
+Greenway's first album with Napalm Death, Harmony Corruption, represented a shift in the band's musical style, incorporating a more death metal-oriented sound.
+The albums that followed this, including Utopia Banished, Fear, Emptiness, Despair and Diatribes, saw the band delve further into the aforementioned style whilst also incorporating elements of groove metal.

 Greenway and Napalm Death parted ways in 1996, with bassist Shane Embury referring to the long unrest that had been present between Greenway and the remainder of the band.
 Greenway later joined Extreme Noise Terror to record vocals on their album Damage 381, with Extreme Noise Terror's vocalist Phil Vane joining Napalm Death to record vocals on their album Inside the Torn Apart.
-Vane and Napalm Death however were incompatible according to Embury, and after discussions between Greenway and the band, Greenway returned to record the vocals for the above album.
+Vane and Napalm Death, however, were incompatible according to Embury, and after discussions between Greenway and the band, Greenway returned to record the vocals for the above album.

-Greenway has remained with Napalm Death since 1997 and have since released a number of critically acclaimed albums.
+Greenway has remained with Napalm Death since 1997, releasing a number of critically acclaimed albums, and is the band's longest-serving lead vocalist.

-Personal life
+Artistry

+Greenway is recognised for his strong Birmingham accent, and for his distinctive gruff vocal style, which is considered by many to be synonymous with Napalm Death.

+Greenway's performance style has been likened to "watching someone throw a temper tantrum in a phone booth."
+According to Graham Hartmann of Loudwire, "the Napalm Death frontman’s erratic, ghost-fighting behavior onstage is the uncorking of fist-clenching energy and disgust for broken political systems and societal disgust."

 Greenway is a progressive metal fan.
 He joined Dream Theater on stage at Ronnie Scott's Jazz Club and performed vocals on Metallica's "Damage, Inc." live.
-He has reviewed progressive metal bands and albums for the British rock magazine Kerrang! though he no longer does so.
+He previously reviewed progressive metal bands and albums for the British rock magazine Kerrang!.
 He has also stated his admiration for bands such as Motörhead and Throbbing Gristle, stating that the former's album, Ace of Spades, is his all-time favourite album.
-Greenway is also a voracious reader.